School’s out for summer! ☀️

 11. Visit the Avebury stone circle

 This mysterious stone circle in Wiltshire is reminiscent of the iconic British landmark of Stonehenge, located not too far away.
 Nobody knows where these stones came from, and that’s exactly what makes them so special!
-As well as being a national heritage site, the grounds make for an excellent picnic area with plenty of grasslands and greenery.
+As well as being a national heritage site, the grounds make for an excellent picnic area with plenty of grass and greenery.

 Stay nearby